algoneer/algoneer/docs/source/getting_started.rst

 .. note::

-    You need at least Python version 3.6 to run Algoneer.
+    You need Python version >=3.6 to run Algoneer.

 .. code-block:: bash